 - It’s an unlearned and automatic process.
 No one has to tell you to “feel.”
 You feel the way you do no matter what anyone else says

-- It must be shared with a significant other.
-The more couples can communicate at difficult times like these, the greater their collective strength
+- It must be shared.
+The more caregivers can communicate at difficult times like these, the greater their collective strength

 - Grieving is not always accepted by our society or sometimes even by the grieving person.
 Sometimes tears make people uncomfortable